 After 8 years of evaluating particulates shed from medical devices undergoing accelerated durability testing, it became clear to the regulatory agencies and standards committees that the introduction of particulates into the vasculature during the use of catheters, guidewires or devices was a concern.
 Dynatek has the first and only commercially available Acute Particulate Tester (US Patent # 9,453,788 B2).
-This equipment includes a fluid management system, 5 channel laser obfuscation particle analyser, 4 foot or 8 foot clean hood, adjustable flow pathway, debubbler and a choice of torturous pathways.
+This equipment includes a fluid management system, 5 channel laser obscuration particle analyser, 4 foot or 8 foot clean hood, adjustable flow pathway, debubbler and a choice of torturous pathways.
 All equipment destined for the human vasculature can be evaluated.

 Learn more about the Acute Particulate Tester